armanckeser/TrackCrafts/README.md

 `0.0.3` Fix bug where middle clicking on non recipes would pin recipe

 `0.0.4` You can now track many recipes and delete them individually
+- Size of the recipes is now smaller
+- Added a button to delete recipes individually
+- You can now set a keybind to show/hide the pinned recipes

 ### Credits
 arwen - README